danielhallen-uspsgov/ExploratoryDataAnalysisProject1/README.md

 It will then convert what ever data is needed for the spficic chart.

 Each script will make and save the required chart.

+# Note
+I tried to match the colors from the examples.
+But I am Color blind.
+So I did the best I could.